rubarb/jenkins-ci-tutorial/04-Job-Configuration.md

-Jenkins Job Configuration
+Jenkins Configuration for a Java-based Project
 =============

-To demonstrate the Sauce plugin for Jenkins, let's create a new Jenkins Freestyle project.
+To demonstrate the Sauce plugin for Jenkins, let's create a new Jenkins Freestyle project for a Java project.

 From the Jenkins dashboard page, click `New Job`